BobTheBuidler/ez-a-sync/README.md

     ...
 ```

+See the [documentation](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncIterable) for more information.

 #### ASyncIterator

-The `ASyncIterator` class provides a unified interface for iteration that can operate in both synchronous and asynchronous contexts.
+The [ASyncIterator](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncIterator) class provides a unified interface for iteration that can operate in both synchronous and asynchronous contexts.
 It allows the wrapping of asynchronous iterable objects or async generator functions.

 ```python
 from a_sync import ASyncIterator